redis/docs/content/operate/oss_and_stack/stack-with-enterprise/search/query-performance-factor.md

 ### Update existing database

-To enable the Query performance factor for an existing database, use the following REST API requests:
+To configure the query performance factor for an existing database, use the following REST API requests:

 - [Update database configuration]({{<relref "/operate/rs/references/rest-api/requests/bdbs#put-bdbs">}}) to modify the DMC proxy.